ASD AUTISM basics: ABCD Dr Kondekar SV Autism Doctor Mumbai

 • Emotional outbursts

-• Sensory seeking or avoidance
+• Sensory seeking or avoidance (it's just a small part of autism spectrum)

 • Withdrawal